commcoders/pandemic-tracker-backend/README.md

 _<place holder>_
 How to build the application
- -check out code
+ - check out code
- -go to the project folder
+ - go to the project folder
- -./gradlew clean build  --refresh-dependencies
+ - ./gradlew clean build  --refresh-dependencies
- -the jar  file will be generated in below location /build/libs
+ - the jar  file will be generated in below location /build/libs

  using the Jar file run below comand